blues/app-accelerators/29-restroom-servicing-monitor/README.md

 ## Hardware

 Before we set up the Pico for the restroom servicing monitor, let's wire up the hardware.
 The hardware interface is 3 push buttons: 1 for a bad rating (restroom needs service), 1 for an ok rating (restroom cleanliness deteriorating), and 1 for a good rating (no service needed).

 These buttons are wired to GPIO pins on the Pico.
 Those pins will be configured with internal pull-downs so that the pin reads a digital 0 when the button isn't pushed.
-When the button is pushed, it connects the corresponding AUX pin to VIO so that it reads a digital 1.
+When the button is pushed, it connects the corresponding GPIO pin to 3V3 so that it reads a digital 1.

 Using the breadboard, buttons, and jumper wires, wire up the hardware as shown in the diagram below.

 ![breadboard wiring](images/restroom-monitor-breadboard.png "Breadboard Wiring")

+The three buttons are connected as follows:

+    Poor (Left)   -> GP26 (Pin 31)
+    Ok   (Middle) -> GP8  (Pin 11)
+    Good (Right)  -> GP7  (Pin 10)

 The labels off the breadboard correspond to the Qwiic connector from the Notecarrier.
-Connect these to the breadboard as shown.
+Connect these to the breadboard as follows:

+    Blue   (SDA)  -> Pin 6
+    Yellow (SCL)  -> Pin 7
+    Black  (GND)  -> Pin 8

+Do not connect the red connector of the Qwiic cable.

+The Power rail of the Breadboard is connected to Pin 36 on the Pico (3V3 Out)

 ## Pico Setup